 The iteration I tested has a soft-touch handle that’s still oven safe to 180℃/356℉.
 Without the coated handle, it tolerates an oven as hot as 230℃/446℉.
 I used the 10” iteration; 8” and 12” (footlong?) sizes also exist.
 There’s also a variety of colors.
 I used red clay, which I found softly pleasing.

 But as soon as I used it, I didn’t care about any of that anymore.
-Everything I cooked slid around effortlessly in this nonstick pan with very minimal or no oil.
+Everything I cooked slid around effortlessly in this nonstick pan with little to no oil.
 It also didn’t require as much heat as most of my other conventional pans, thanks to its magnetically conductive aluminum base.
 The base also heated fast and evenly.

 Other than that, all I had to do was treat it right.
 The protocol is to not touch it with metal utensils or put it in the dishwasher (especially with any aggressive, caustic detergent — while we’re at it, don’t use that funk anyway).
 The pan stood up to daily use during a prolonged (several months) testing period.